 Changing a shower hose is easy with our helpful step-by-step guide.
 Read on to find out how to find the right shower hose, disconnect your old hose and fit a new one.

-Shower hoses might all look the same to the untrained eye, but the cones on the ends can differ, which affects how the hose fits on to your riser or bracket.
-The wrong size will be difficult to fit, and a poor fit could cause your shower head to slip during showering.
-Getting the right size is a must and Mira shower hoses are designed to perfectly fit our showers.
-Get a shower hose from the original manufacturer if possible, or measure the inner diameter of your current shower hose to get a new hose that matches.
+Shower hoses might look the same to the untrained eye, but the cones on the ends can differ, affecting how the hose fits onto your riser or bracket.
+If you buy the wrong size, it will be tricky to install and could cause your showerhead to slip during showering.

 - A replacement shower hose

 Ensure your shower is turned off and the area is dry to prevent slipping and help you get a better grip on the parts you’re working with.
 We recommend laying down a towel to absorb water that might drip out while you work.
 Make sure this covers the plughole to prevent losing any small parts down the drain.

 Remove the showerhead from the holder and unscrew it anti-clockwise.
 If the connection is tight, you may need to use a pair of pliers with a rag wrapped around the hose joints to prevent damage.
 Take care not to lose the hose washer.
 If it’s in good condition, you can reuse it.
 Then, disconnect the hose from the water outlet, unscrewing it anti-clockwise, ensuring you keep the washer safe.
 Some residual water may pour out of the hose at this stage.